absolute-quantum/cats-blender-plugin/README.md

 **If any experienced blender user can tell me how to fix this more elegantly please do let me know!**

 ## Update Plugin
-There is an auto updater in the plugin so you don't have to keep checking for new version, this is actually required if you install the plugin for the first time.
+There is an auto updater in the plugin so you don't have to keep checking for new version.
 This is how to check for updates:

 ![](https://i.imgur.com/LbO7Xst.gif)